MichelNivard/Ridian/README.md

 - An Rstudio replacement
 - An RMarkdown/Quarto repalacement

-- It wont cover most (very slight chance ill do python at some point) programming languages, here is an excelent optino for that: [execute code plugin](https://github.com/twibiral/obsidian-execute-code)
+- It wont cover other programming languages (5% chance of python), here is an excelent optino for that: [execute code plugin](https://github.com/twibiral/obsidian-execute-code)

 ## Ease coding by making R environment transparent: